MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L07_Controlling_Deployments_using_Release_Gates.md

 ## Lab overview

 This lab covers the configuration of the deployment gates and details how to use them to control the execution of Azure Pipelines.
 To illustrate their implementation, you'll configure a release definition with two environments for an Azure Web App.
-You'll deploy to the Canary environment only when there are no blocking bugs for the app and mark the Canary environment complete only when there are no active alerts in Application Insights of Azure Monitor.
+You'll deploy to the DevTest environment only when there are no blocking bugs for the app and mark the DevTest environment complete only when there are no active alerts in Application Insights of Azure Monitor.

 A release pipeline specifies the end-to-end release process for an application to be deployed across various environments.
 Deployments to each environment are fully automated by using jobs and tasks.
 Ideally, you don't want new updates to the applications to be simultaneously exposed to all the users.
 It's a best practice to expose updates in a phased manner, that is, expose them to a subset of users, monitor their usage, and expose them to other users based on the experience of the initial set of users.